SophiaVei/Eurostat-GDP-Forecasts/README.md

 3. **Service Activation**: Deploy via Docker: `docker-compose up --build`.

-# After deployment, the forecasts are interactively plotted here: (Yearly Eurostat Forecasts per NUTS 2)[https://eurostatforecasts.streamlit.app/].
+# After deployment, the forecasts are interactively plotted here: [Yearly Eurostat Forecasts per NUTS 2](https://eurostatforecasts.streamlit.app/).
 When data are updated, the plots are automatically updated according to the pretrained models.